Sandhiya-S67/symposium_dataset/README.md

 # Product Summary Dataset

 ## Overview
-This dataset is designed for product summarization and consists of detailed product descriptions.
-It is structured to assist with tasks like text summarization, feature extraction, and product analysis.
+This dataset is designed for supervised machine learning tasks, including regression and classification.
+Users are encouraged to train models on this dataset and evaluate performance using appropriate metrics.

 ## Dataset Files
 - **📂 product_summarize_dataset.csv** – Original dataset containing detailed product descriptions.